data-8/kubeadm-bootstrap/README.md

       check to make sure traffic can reach the master node from outside!

-Congratulations, now you have a single node kubernetes cluster that can also act as a Kubernetes master for other nodes!
+Congratulations, now you have a single node Kubernetes cluster that can also act as a Kubernetes master for other nodes!

 ### Setting up a worker node